brucemack/WARS-Birdhouse/README.md

 wireless technology and is not interoperable with the ARDEN system.
 See https://www.arednmesh.org.
 * LoRaHAM (https://github.com/travisgoodspeed/loraham): A great open-source project that explored some similar territory.
 The project appears to be inactive at this time.
 * LoRaWAN: A cool system that uses LoRa stations organized in a star topology.
 The hub of each star is a gateway to the public internet.
 This technology uses encryption and is not legal for amateur projects.
+* DASH7 wireless network (https://en.wikipedia.org/wiki/DASH7).
+Uses encryption, so not good for Part 97, but interesting nonetheless.

 Reference Material
 ==================